Carina-P/hire-hens/README.md

 #### Information Architecture
 ##### Database Choice
 - Development phase: SQLight which is installed with Django
-- Production phase (deployed): PostgreSQL, provided as an add-on by Heroku
+- Production phase (deployed): Postgres, provided as an add-on by Heroku

 ##### Data modell
 The data modell was visualised with [DrawSQL](https://drawsql.app/):